Raid-Guild-Season-VI-Keyp-Integration/.github/profile/README.md

 3. **SaltyHash (Paladin)**: Developed the game mod integration, contributed to server development, provided support to the team, and played a key role in defining the initial specifications and vision.

-4. **Xxxavier**: Assisted with server development, coordinated efforts within the team, and integrated the keyp SDK.
+4. **XXavier_Dev (Paladin)**: Assisted with server development, coordinated efforts within the team, and integrated the keyp SDK.

 Please note that the above information is based on the given details, and any additional specifics can be added to provide a more comprehensive overview of the project.